ehennenfent/binja_explain_instruction/README.md

 ## Contributing

-This project is designed to make it simple to add support for new LLIL instructions.
+This plugin is designed to make it simple to add support for new LLIL instructions.

+## Open Source
+This plugin incorporates [code by Ryan Stortz (@withzombies)](https://gist.github.com/withzombies/d4f0502754407b22da02664d4eb2fbae) that is used to display information about the CPU state before the selected instruction is executed.